As of 08/07/2025

 BounceThe larger the event day decline, the larger the bounce and the longer it takes for price to reach the bounce high.

-SellIf you own the stock, wait for the bounce to peak and then sell.
+SellIf you own the stock, wait for the bounce to peak (if you can figure out when that is) and then sell.

 SwingersSwing traders can buy near the event trend low and ride price upward until it peaks in the bounce phase.
 Only try this if the event day decline is a large one, say over 30%.
 Event losses (from the close the day before the event to the trend low) above the median 28% decline had bounces averaging 35% in 25 days.
 Those below the median bounced 22% and took 20 days.